How are The Montie Awards nominees and winners chosen?

 The Monties staff strives to maintain an independent and fair method to select the winners and nominees for each category.
 The following steps ensure that not only does The Monties staff have no say or input on who should be nominated for what, but it also guarantees the awards maintain their integrity from any and all outside forces.
 The independent, non-affected, non-affiliated judges are selected and make their choices using the steps below.

-- The Monties ballot integrity team attends every show and decides what is a major role, featured role, leading role, etc.
+- The Monties ballot integrity team attends every show and decides what is a supporting role, featured role, leading role, etc. using various theater websites and personal experience.

 - The team brings the list to the show’s director, who will then sign off on the list barring no major objections.
 The Monties ballot integrity team will make their case, but each nomination consideration rests ultimately in the director’s hands as to who will be in which category.